SidneyPrimas/Distributed_Systems_MIT/src/raft/readme.txt

 + To Do: Move the resetting of heartbeat timer to beginning of sendAppendEnries RPC function.
 Anytime I send, I should reset that timer => Actually, I dont' think this is right since you might be only talking to a single server (figurign out how to update), but still need to send heartbeats to other servers.
 + To Do: Anything that is just specific to one state should be protected by an if statement for that state.
 + To Do: Error check to make sure we never overwrite a committed entry in follower.
++ To Do: Check if any rf.log have out of index issues To Do: How do I figure out if my hearbeats are screwing up my system?

 Possible Option: